 The panel also discusses Wash Sale rules and how SS&C Tax Optimizer can help you achieve the level of transparency you need to navigate them.
 Tax Optimizer is a tax analysis, accounting and planning solution designed to take transaction feeds from underlying systems and calculate lot level gains and losses of investments held or sold.

-For more detail about the tax relief provided by the CARES Act and how SS&C can help you navigate these unusual times, download our webinar, CARES Act tax impacts and relief: The latest tax provisions and how they are impacting the financial industry.
+For more detail about the tax relief provided by the CARES Act and how SS&C can help you navigate these unusual times, contact us.